deployphp/docs/servers.md

     ->env('stages', ['stage']);
 ~~~

-And then you call command `dep [task] [server or stage]`, it will be executed only on specified stage server.
+And then you call command `dep [task] [server or stage]`, it will be executed only on specified stage servers.

 It is possible to specify a default stage that will be executed if you do not give a stage on the command line.
 You can do this by setting the `default_stage` parameter.